tingtingwuwu/Predicting-Melting-Point-and-Density-of-DESs-by-ChemBERTa-ML/README.md

 ## Abstract

-Deep eutectic solvents (DESs) are gaining attention as sustainable solvent alternatives due to their low toxicity, biodegradability, and broad applicability in various fields.
-However, predicting critical properties like melting point and density is complex due to DESs' structural heterogeneity.
-Conventional prediction models often fail to accurately capture subtle structural intricacies, particularly those encoded within SMILES (Simplified Molecular Input Line Entry System) representations.
+Deep eutectic solvents (DESs) have emerged as promising sustainable alternatives to conventional solvents due to their low toxicity, biodegradability, and broad applicability.
+However, predicting crucial DES properties, such as melting point and density, is challenging due to their complex molecular structures.
+Traditional predictive models often struggle to capture subtle structural features from SMILES (Simplified Molecular Input Line Entry System) representations, resulting in limited accuracy.

-Our study employs ChemBERTa, a Transformer-based deep learning model, to extract detailed embeddings from SMILES strings, effectively capturing molecular interactions and nuanced structural features.
-Recognizing limitations in ChemBERTa embeddings, we enhance these with specific physicochemical descriptors from RDKit, creating a comprehensive feature set that balances predictive power with interpretability.
+In this study, we utilize ChemBERTa, a pre-trained Transformer model, to extract high-dimensional embeddings from SMILES strings, which effectively capture complex molecular interactions and nuanced structural characteristics.
+We identified certain limitations in ChemBERTa embeddings through feature importance analysis and supplemented them with additional physicochemical descriptors from RDKit.
+This combined feature set enhances both interpretability and predictive accuracy.

-Ensemble models, including ExtraTreesRegressor (ETR) and XGBRegressor (XGBR), are trained on this enriched feature set, yielding significant improvements in prediction accuracy for DES melting point and density.
-Through extensive grid search and ten-fold cross-validation, we ensure model robustness and generalizability.
-Our results highlight the potential of combining pre-trained deep learning models with ensemble techniques to drive scalable and sustainable DES design.
+Optimized ensemble models, including ExtraTreesRegressor (ETR) and XGBRegressor (XGBR), are applied to this enriched feature set, achieving significant improvements in prediction accuracy for DES melting point and density.
+Rigorous grid search and ten-fold cross-validation are employed to ensure model robustness and generalizability.
+Our findings underscore the transformative role of pre-trained deep learning models in chemical informatics, supporting scalable, sustainable DES design.

 ---